Craftserve/docs/docs/en-US/migrations.md

----

-## 🔍 What Are Migrations?
+# 🔍 Server migrations

 <p id="tooltip-data">
 Migrations are technical operations that involve moving your server to a new infrastructure.
 Their purpose is to:

-* improve server performance,
+-   improve server performance,
-* increase stability,
+-   increase stability,
-* ensure compatibility with the latest technical solutions.
+-   ensure compatibility with the latest technical solutions.

 </p>